electrondefuser/frida-bin-patcher/README.md

 This tool helps bypass detection by patching binary artifacts.

 # Features
-- Patches Frida (Gadget, Server adn Inject) binaries to evade detection.
+- Patches Frida (Gadget, Server and Inject) binaries to evade detection.
 - Easy to use and integrate into existing workflows.

 # Prerequisites